VIVAgroupTUNI/TiterDORATools/README.md

 ## Script Package

 The Script Package contains the scripts and necessary directories and files to run the scripts.
+Download Script_Package.zip and unpack it to start using the scripts.

 ### Directories